IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo

-* Delete PushedMethodsCalls after processing
-* HangFireHttpClient
-* Activate on start wait if multiple exist
+* Activate one start wait if multiple exist for same method
-* TimeWaits background task using hangfire test
-* Hangfire access dbcontext problem [solved with transiet but need test]
 * Add IsLocked for optemistic lock for state
+* Handle concurrency problems
+	* Two waits matched for same FunctionState row
+	* First wait closed but new request come before create new one
+	* Update pushed methods calls counter
 * Validate waits
 	* Wait same wait twice in group is not valid
 	* Wait name can't duplicate in same method